DoHerasYang/Text_Processing_U.She/README.md

 # 3.Illustration

-1. The folder named `<anaconda>` contains all the anaconda and pip encironment information
+1. The folder named `<anaconda>` contains all the anaconda and pip encironment information, the user can download it and follow the instruction at the first section
+2. The folder named `Exercise` contains all the exercises from the text processing lessons and materials.
+3. The folder named `Assignemnt` contains all the assignment materials and solution for Information Retrieval.
+4. The folder named `Slides` contains all the slides from Pro.
+Mark Hepple at University of Sheffield.